All Episodes

 You need a smaller version.

-So we we searched and we found the story, and it's fascinating, and it is a great illustration of the dynamics of regulation and how when the federal government, the do-gooders and the environmentalist wackos and whoever they are, the leftists, try to impose uh a restraint on freedom, how people get around it.
+We searched and we found the story, and it's fascinating, and it is a great illustration of the dynamics of regulation and how, when the federal government, the do-gooders and the environmentalist wackos and whoever they are, the leftists, try to impose a restraint on freedom, how people get around it.

-This is January 20th uh in in the New York Times.
+This is January 20th in the New York Times.

-Unintended consequences is the title of the story, and it's by Stephen Dubner and Stephen D. Levitt, the case of the red cockated woodpecker.
+And it's by Stephen Dubner and Stephen D. Levitt, the case of the red-cockated woodpecker.

-Do you know what a red cockaded woodpecker?
+Do you know what a red-cockated woodpecker is?

-We had red cockated woodpeckers on our property when I was growing up in uh in Missouri as it sit there and they just pound themselves silly on the trees.
+We had red-cockated woodpeckers on our property when I was growing up in Missouri that sit there and they just pound themselves silly on the trees.

 Consider the Endangered Species Act of 1973, which protects flora and fauna as well as their physical habitats.

-The economist Dean Luke and Jeffrey Michael wanted to gauge the Endangered Species Act's effect on the red cockated woodpecker, a protected bird that nests in old growth pine trees in eastern North Carolina.
+The economist Dean Luke and Jeffrey Michael wanted to gauge the Endangered Species Act's effect on the red-cockaded woodpecker, a protected bird that nests in old-growth pine trees in eastern North Carolina.

-By examining the timber harvest activity of more than 1,000 privately owned pine trees in eastern North Carolina, by examining these timber harvests of these various plots, a thousand privately owned plots, Luke and Michael found a clear pattern.
+By examining the timber harvest activity of more than 1,000 privately owned pine trees in eastern North Carolina, by examining these timber harvests of these various plots, 1,000 privately owned plots, Luke and Michael found a clear pattern.

-Even if they're not ready to be cut down, or even if it is going to take a loss doing it, it's a short-term loss versus permanent loss of the use of his property.
+Even if they're not ready to be cut down or even if he's going to take a loss doing it, it's a short-term loss versus permanent loss of the use of his property.

 In some cases, property owners have been known to actually kill an endangered species they see on their property to get rid of it so that the feds won't see it and put their land off limits to their own use.

-And so isn't this isn't this exactly what happens with tax cuts?
+And isn't this exactly what happens with tax cuts?

 Isn't this exactly what happens with any number of regulations?

-Okay, so you got some landowners here, and they got the Fed government and got the endangered species act, and they know that if these species are spotted, they're cooked.
+Okay, so you got some landowners here, and they got the Fed government, they got an Endangered Species Act, and they know that if these species are spotted, they're cooked.

-This allows time for developers, environmentalist WACOs and everybody in between to have their say at public hearings.
+This allows time for developers, environmentalist wackos, and everybody in between to have their say at public hearings.

 What happens during all these public hearings?